 For an updated list of my presentations and publications, please consult my CV.

-I am currently a Visiting Assistant Professor in Syntax at NYU Department of Linguistics.
-Prior to joining NYU I was a lecturer in semantics at Yale University Department of Linguistics.
-Before that I held a Mellon Postdoctoral Fellowship at McGill University, where my supervisor was Junko Shimoyama.
+I am currently a Lecturer in Semantics at the Yale University Department of Linguistics.
+I was previously a Visiting Assistant Professor in Syntax at NYU Department of Linguistics, and I have also held a Mellon Postdoctoral Fellowship at McGill University, where my supervisor was Junko Shimoyama.